Skip to Main Content

 What is the Supplemental Nutrition Assistance Program?

 The Supplemental Nutrition Assistance Program (SNAP, or Link) helps individuals and families purchase groceries.
+By providing money for groceries, SNAP frees up household income for other necessities like medicine or utilities.

 How Does it Work?